jsprdev/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to add a new person.
+1. User inputs person details to be added.
 2. System validates relevant parameters.
 3. System adds the person.
 4. System confirms that person has been added.